Access to education for beneficiaries

 BIPs access the general education system and further training or re-training under the same conditions applying to nationals.[1]
 Children are granted full access to all levels of the education system.

 An important limitation is that BIPs are not eligible for the student sponsorship scheme provided by the State to nationals and EU citizens who secure placement in an accredited tertiary education institution in Cyprus and abroad.
-This is particularly relevant to beneficiaries who, due to language barriers or an inability to secure a position in state universities, study in private universities or colleges in Cyprus and are subjected to the higher fees that apply for non-EU students.
+This is particularly relevant to BIPs who, due to language barriers or an inability to secure a position in state universities, study in private universities or colleges in Cyprus and are subjected to the higher fees that apply for non-EU students.

 [1] Article 21(1)(b)(i) and (iB) Refugee Law.